 The only perks I redeemed so far are the valet parking (free 5 vouchers) and access to the customer lounge.
 I’m as cheap as they come.
 But it’s perfectly fine, since you don’t have to spend for something just because it’s discounted.
 Also, the card is a privilege, and not something to be maximized.
 In the rare situation I need to go to the branch, I know that I won’t have to lineup and wait long.
+In addtion to the preferred lane access at any BPI branch, the maximum daily withdrawal limit from an ATM is P50,000.
 There is also a priority queue for their phone banking, plus a 24 hour Concierge Chat.
 Good thing the membership is valid for 5 years, which should be more than enough time for me to explore and utilize more benefits.

 *For more details on ARC, you can check their website here.